mubarizkyc/humidifi_cpi/README.md

-in beta:  swap_id derivation is still to be figured out
+The derivation of swap_id still needs to be figured out.
 ```console
 cd program && cargo build-sbf && cargo test -- --no-capture
 ```